helm/helm-www/content/en/blog/2022-04-14-tools-to-manage-helm-declaratively.md

 [^4]: Has a custom concept of hooks, not necessarily mapped to Helm hooks.
 See readme [hooks section](https://github.com/roboll/helmfile#hooks) and [this issue](https://github.com/roboll/helmfile/issues/1291) for clarification and work in progress.
 [^5]: Helmfile has experimental OCI support, without explicitly explaining to users that it sets `HELM_EXPERIMENTAL_OCI=1` before shelling out to the Helm CLI.
 See [#2112](https://github.com/roboll/helmfile/issues/2112) and [#2111](https://github.com/roboll/helmfile/issues/2111).
 [^6]: Helmfile parameterizes the Helm binary (default: `helm`).
-[^7]: This is not a very widely used project, so unclear which or how well Helm hooks are supported.
-Scott may want to have another chat with the maintainer (TO-DO: fold in this [reminder code](https://github.com/alauda/captain/blob/master/pkg/helm/printer.go#L23) in a simple way)
+[^7]: WAITING ON MAINTAINER FEEDBACK OR OUR OWN VERIFICATION OF THE CODEBASE
-[^8]: Relies on a related project [alauda/oci-chartrepo](https://github.com/alauda/oci-chartrepo) to mix concepts of using oci registry as helm chart repo
+[^8]: Relies on a related project [alauda/oci-chartrepo](https://github.com/alauda/oci-chartrepo) to mix concepts of using oci registry as helm chart repo.
-[^9]: Note there are [some issues](https://github.com/hashicorp/terraform-provider-helm/issues/683) with Helm hooks and wait configurations
+[^9]: Note there are [some issues](https://github.com/hashicorp/terraform-provider-helm/issues/683) with Helm hooks and wait configurations.
 [^10]: Orkestra leverages Flux Helm Controller to reconcile the releases.
 See the note above about Flux Helm controller OCI status.
 Once a full implementation is released in Flux, Orkestra will also support OCI.
 [^11]: Fleet uses the Helm SDK.
 Once it uses a version of the Helm SDK that supports OCI registries, Fleet will inherit support.